-(d) INTEGRATED ENGLISH LITERACY AND CIVICS EDUCATION PROGRAM (IELCEP): Describe how the State will establish and operate IELCEPs under Section 243 of WIOA, for English language learners who are adults, including professionals with degrees and credentials in their native countries.
+(d) INTEGRATED ENGLISH LITERACY AND CIVICS EDUCATION PROGRAM (IELCEP):

+Describe how the State will establish and operate IELCEPs under Section 243 of WIOA, for English language learners who are adults, including professionals with degrees and credentials in their native countries.

 The state's application for 243 funds requires applicants to describe how they will provide English language acquisition and civics education in combination with integrated education and training activities.
-Eligible providers funded with 243 funds must design programs, in combination with integrated education and training activities, to prepare English language learners for placement in unsubsidized employment leading to economic self-sufficiency and integration with local workforce development to carry out the activities of the program.
-Applicants will need to address the following:
+Eligible providers funded with 243 funds must design programs to prepare English language learners for placement in unsubsidized employment leading to economic self-sufficiency and integrate with local workforce development to carry out the activities of the program.